Bealby/grandpas-pocket-watch-shop/README.md

 - Here users are able to view past orders and up and coming appointments booked.

-- Past order information can be viewed on a separate page allow the user to double check any orders and to use to make any enquiries if so required.
+- Past order information can be viewed on a separate page to allow the user to double check any details in an order and make enquiries if so required.

 - Appointments can be edited or removed with icons used for each respectively.
-Removing an appointment a pop up email will be displayed to confirm removal.
+When an appointment booking is removed a pop up notification will be displayed accordingly.

-- If a user decides to edit an appointment they will be redirected an edit appointment page where previous details will be defaulted on the form.
-Any changed made will then be confirmed and a new updated appointment form sent to their email.
+- If a user decides to edit an appointment they will be redirected to an edit appointment page where previous details will be defaulted on the form.
+Any changes made will then be confirmed and a new updated appointment form sent to their email.

-- Order and Appointments are displayed in the second column of the page and at a certain break point of information the info is contracted to scrolling which prevents the page from becoming to congested with order and appointment information.
+- Order and Appointments are displayed in the second column of the page and at a certain break point information turns to a scrolling window which prevents the page from becoming too congested with order and appointment information.

-- in the first column of the page delivery information is displayed and when filled in can be used for pre fill information in the Checkout form automatically.
+- In the first column of the page the delivery information is shown.
+Once these fields are filled in correctly they will be used as default field content for the payment form.
+Reducing the users work load.

-- For smaller devices the order and appointment fields reduce to a smaller amount of columns for better, non congested viewing.
+- For smaller devices the order and appointment field information is reduced to allow for better viewing on smaller devices.

 ### Extra Features

-- `Allauth` was used for the profile and accounts functionality.
-Which includes features such as Login, Password Reset, for which all displayed with consistent headers to Website.
-With icons that have black backgrounds with white text.
+- `Allauth` was used for the profile and accounts functionality, which includes features such as Login, Password Reset.
+All `Alluath` pages will have a standard format of layout and font.
+With black icons and white text.

-- Toast info windows are set up through out the Website to help notify the user upon any successes, information, warnings and error.
-The info toast windows are set with a 15000 delay time after which they will disappear if not removed by the user manually.
+- Toast info windows are set up throughout the Website to help notify the user upon any successes, information, warnings and error messages.
+  The info toast windows are set with a 15000 time delay after which they will disappear if not removed by the user manually.

-- `Stripe` functionality is used for the payment procedure which adds secure form element for collecting credit card information.
+- `Stripe` functionality is used for the payment procedure which adds a secure form element for collecting credit card information.
    `Webhooks` are also used to listen for any unprecedented, unusual behaviour which could affect the payment process.
-They will send out signals each time a model is saved or deleted, sent securely from stripe to a URL.
+They will send out signals each time a model is saved or deleted, sent securely from Stripe to a URL.

+- `Users` will be encouraged to registor on the Website to be able to save delivery information, book appointments, and store confirmaiton bookings on a personal profile page.

 ### Features left to Implement